Libera-Chat/libera-chat.github.io/bylaws.md

 2. Membership in one of the specialised committees is granted either by a monthly general meeting, or by the members of the specialised committee.

-3. The specialised committees each elect a representative to the board, subject to approval by the Monthly General Meeting.

-4. The specialised committees are responsible for defining their mission statement and rules of operation, providing these do not conflict with these bylaws, and subject to approval by the Monthly General Meeting.
+3. The specialised committees are responsible for defining their mission statement and rules of operation, providing these do not conflict with these bylaws, and subject to approval by the Monthly General Meeting.